 The first sale doctrine also may be referred to as the doctrine of "patent exhaustion."
-First sale doctrine is closely related to (and sometimes conflated with) the doctrine of implied license.
+First sale doctrine is closely related to the doctrine of implied license.
 First sale doctrine is often asserted in conjunction with claims of equitable estoppel or legal estoppel.

 The European Commission in a February 2002 press release

 performers, producers of films and phonograms and broadcasters have the exclusive right to allow the objects protected by their rights to be made available to the public, or to forbid their being made available.
 This "distribution right" is not exhausted except where the first sale in the Community of that object is made by the rightholder or with his consent.